vastgroup/vast-tools/README.md

 ### Simplifying Combine Table

 As per release v1.3.0, VAST-TOOLS comes with a script to simplify and filter the table obtained in ``combine``, to make it more compatible with most R standard analyses.
 This module is called ``tidy``, and it parses INCLUSION tables (from ``combine``) event by event, printing out only the PSIs (i.e. no quality score) for those events that pass certain filters.
 Therefore, two main parameters need to be specified: (i) the minimum number of samples in which the event has sufficient read coverage (either as ``--min_N``, absolute number of samples, or as ``--min_Fr``, fraction of the total samples), and (ii) the minimum standard deviation of the PSIs of the events among the samples with good coverage (``--min_SD``).
 Several other parameters can be specified: ``--noVLOW``, excludes samples with VLOW coverage; ``--p_IR``, excludes samples that do not pass the binomial test for IR; ``--onlyEXSK``, only AltEx events are considered.
 For any given event, samples that do not meet the mininum coverage cut-off will be assigned a PSI = NA.

+``tidy`` can also be run using a config file (``--groups FILE``), in which TWO groups of samples are provided using the following format:

+	Sample1\tGroupA
+	Sample2\tGroupA
+	Sample3\tGroupB
+	...

+In this case, ``tidy`` will apply the defined filters to each group independently (and only to the samples listed in the config file).
+Both groups have to pass those filters.
+This option is useful if, for instance, the user needs to compare two groups with multiple samples using standard statistical tests.
+E.g. when comparing 50 patients vs 60 controls, the use may decide to run ``tidy`` with ``--min_N 10`` and run a Mann-Whitney U-test on the filtered output in which at least 10 samples will have sufficient read coverage in each of the groups.

 Investigating event-level conservation
 --------------------------------------